 Fort Pitt Capital Group, LLC (the "Advisor") provides the Fund with investment management services under an investment advisory agreement.
 The Advisor furnishes all investment advice, office space, facilities, and provides most of the personnel needed by the Fund.
 As compensation for its services, the Advisor is entitled to a monthly fee at the annual rate of 0.76%, based upon the average daily net assets of the Fund.
-Prior to January 1, 2021, the Advisor was entitled to a monthly fee of 1.00%, based upon the average daily net assets of the Fund up to \$100 million, 0.90% on assets between \$100 million and \$1 billion, and 0.80% on assets over \$1 billion.
-For the six months ended April 30, 2021, the Fund incurred \$336,689 in advisory fees.
+For the six months ended April 30, 2022, the Fund incurred \$313,743 in advisory fees.

 The Fund is responsible for its own operating expenses.
 The Advisor has agreed to contractually reduce fees payable to it by the Fund and to pay Fund operating expenses to the extent necessary to limit the Fund's aggregate annual operating expenses (excluding acquired fund fees and expenses, interest, taxes, brokerage commissions, and extraordinary expenses) to 1.00% of average daily net assets.
 Prior to January 1, 2021, the actual net expenses were contractually limited to 1.24%.
 Any such reduction made by the Advisor in its fees or payment of expenses which are the Fund's obligation are subject to reimbursement by the Fund to the Advisor, if so requested by the Advisor, in any subsequent month in the 36-month period from the date of the management fee reduction and expense payment if the aggregate amount actually paid by the Fund toward the operating expenses for such fiscal year (taking into account the reimbursement) will not cause the Fund to exceed the lesser of: (1) the expense limitation in place at the time of the management fee reduction and expense payment; or (2) the expense limitation in place at the time of the reimbursement.
-Any such reimbursement is also contingent upon Board of Trustees review and approval at the time the reimbursement is made.
+Any such reimbursement is also contingent upon Board of Trustees review and approval.
 Such reimbursement may not be paid prior to a Fund's payment of current ordinary operating expenses.
-For the six months ended April 30, 2021, the Advisor reduced its fees in the amount of \$47,273; no amounts were reimbursed to the Advisor.
+For the six months ended April 30, 2022, the Advisor reduced its fees in the amount of \$46,341; no amounts were reimbursed to the Advisor.
 The Advisor may recapture portions of the amounts shown below no later than the corresponding dates:

 Date Amount

-10/31/2021 \$ 45,530

-10/31/2022 96,142
+10/31/2022 \$ 50,478

 10/31/2023 106,116

-4/30/2024 47,273

-\$295,061
+10/31/2024 93,290

+4/30/2025 46,341

+\$296,225

 Fund Services serves as the Fund's administrator, fund accountant and transfer agent.
 U.S. Bank N.A. serves as custodian (the "Custodian") to the Fund.
 The Custodian is an affiliate of Fund Services.
 Fund Services maintains the Fund's books and records, calculates the Fund's NAV, prepares various federal and state regulatory filings, coordinates the payment of fund expenses, reviews expense accruals and prepares materials supplied to the Board of Trustees.
 The officers of the Trust, including the Chief Compliance Officer, are employees of Fund Services.
-Fees paid by the Fund for administration and accounting, transfer agency, custody and compliance services for the six months ended April 30, 2021, are disclosed in the statement of operations.
+Fees paid by the Fund for administration and accounting, transfer agency, custody and compliance services for the six months ended April 30, 2022, are disclosed in the statement of operations.

 The Fund has entered into agreements with various brokers, dealers and financial intermediaries to compensate them for transfer agent services that would otherwise be executed by Fund Services.
 These sub-transfer agent services include pre-processing and quality control of new accounts, maintaining detailed shareholder account records, shareholder correspondence, answering customer inquiries regarding account status, and facilitating shareholder telephone transactions.
-The Fund expensed \$7,441 of sub-transfer agent fees during the six months ended April 30, 2021.
+The Fund expensed \$9,825 of sub-transfer agent fees during the six months ended April 30, 2022.
 These fees are included in the transfer agent fees and expenses amount disclosed in the statement of operations.